Limych/ha-gismeteo/README.md

 _Component to integrate with Gismeteo weather provider._

-This component can be used in two different ways: as a weather provider for any given coordinates and as a set of sensors for current coordinates of a house.
+This component can be used in two different ways: as a weather provider and as a set of sensors.

 ![Gismeteo Logo][exampleimg]